yashbhakte/ChatBot-Quiz-Web-App/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - No additional dependencies or installations required

-### Installation
-1. Clone or download the project files
-2. Open `index.html` in your web browser
-3. Start using the application immediately!

 ### File Structure
 ```
 Chatbot Quiz Web App/